 Very often I get asked, “what should I eat?”
 I realize there is much confusion around meal planning and incorporating healthy foods into our daily meals so I am taking a moment to give you a few ideas.

-These 5 nourishing recipes have amazing health benefits and they actually taste pretty good.
+These 5 nourishing plant-based recipes have amazing health benefits and they actually taste pretty good.
 Most of these recipes can be served as a side dish or eaten as a main course.
 I have included some of the benefits below the recipe- FYI.

 Nourishing Recipe #1.